-- Reading assessments will be given as necessary for grades 1-12. - Early Literacy or Readiness assessments will be given to grades K-1. - MAPS Assessment is administered to all 1st through 10th grade students.
-(It is also important to note that we may administer the MAPS assessment to all kindergarten through 12th grade students).
+- Reading and Math assessments will be given as necessary for grades K-12. - Early Literacy or Readiness assessments will be given to grades PreK-2. - MAPS Assessment is administered to all 3rd through 10th grade students. - Students desiring to take dual credit courses through Clovis Community College (CCC) are required to take the ACCUPLACER placement exam at CCC.